-More plastic waste is generated at Christmas than at any other time of year.
-If you care at all about the environment, this aspect of celebrating Christmas really must change.
+More plastic waste is usually generated at Christmas than at any other time of year.
+If you care about the environment, this aspect of celebrating Christmas really has to change.

 A visit to any Western supermarket or department store at Christmas time will quickly reveal hundreds of examples of how much extra plastic is used in the festive season.
 It’s not just all the food packaging, gift packaging or the gifts themselves, many of which are made of plastic or have plastic components.
 It’s also the tinsel, wrapping paper, ribbons and bows, artificial Christmas trees, Christmas baubles, fairy lights, Christmas stockings, Christmas cards sprinkled with glitter, plastic reindeers, Santas and many other items.
 It’s a full-blown plastic extravaganza!